 Yay, it’s Christmas in Brazil.
 Unlike the celebrations in the northern hemisphere, here in Brazil, it is always warm.
 Really warm.

-The Christmas festivities in Brazil begin on December 24th, when the family gathers for a hearty supper and to exchange gifts as well as cards with beautiful messages.
+The Christmas festivities in Brazil begin on December 24th, when the family gathers for a hearty Christmas feast and to exchange gifts as well as cards with beautiful messages.

 Also, the streets are decorated with Xmas lights as well as the houses.
 And the expectation of Santa Klaus (Portuguese: Papai Noel) is huge among children.